 Objectives of Pupil Premium Spending

 When making decisions about using pupil premium funding it is important to consider the context of the school and the subsequent challenges faced.
-Common barriers for FSM children can be less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, and attendance and punctuality issues.
-There may also be complex family situations that prevent children from flourishing.
 The challenges are varied and there is no “one size fits all”.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 Historically levels of attainment have been lower for FSM (eligible for free school meals) – this is also a national trend.
 Through targeted interventions we are working to eliminate barriers to learning and progress.
-For children who start school with low attainment on entry, our aim is to ensure that they make accelerated progress in order to reach age related expectations + as they move through the school.
+We strive to ensure that every child makes strong progress in order to reach age related expectations, or better, as they move through the school.

 We have identified some key principles (outlined below) which we believe will maximize the impact of our pupil premium spending.